ultimate271/notes/gibson/neuromancer02.md

 He was still shivering.
 He couldn’t stop shivering.

+## Case and Molly discuss Armitage at the clinic where Case is to be operated on
 THE CLINIC WAS nameless, expensively appointed, a cluster of sleek pavilions separated by small formal gardens.
 He remembered the place from the round he’d made his first month in Chiba.